hpgavin/multivarious/README.md

 ```powershell
 $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/"
 ```
 Save and close notepad.
-For the changes to take effect run $PROFILE by typing the following into the PowerShell terminal
+Activate the changes by typing the following into the PowerShell terminal
 ```powershell
 . $PROFILE
 ```